MoritzLost/ProcessWireDev/site/03-templating-and-development/03-repeater-matrix-content-sections.md

 ```
 {% endraw %}

 This approach requires that your section templates use a predictable naming scheme based on the type.
 In this case, the `downloads` section type corresponds to the template name `section--downloads.twig`.
 Note that the array syntax in the include function tells Twig to render the first template that exists.
-So if aspecific template for a section type does not exists, it will fallback to the generic `sections/section.twig`.
+So if a specific template for a section type does not exists, it will fallback to the generic `sections/section.twig`.
 This way, when you add a new section type, you will not get a fatal error because of a missing template.
 Instead, the new section type will just render with the base section template, which displays the section type inside the `section_content` block.

 ## Rendering sections in a page context